-ANSI (American National Standards Institute) ISO (International Standards Organization) IP USB URL HDMI
+ANSI (American National Standards Institute) URL

+USB

+HDMI

+SO (International Standards Organization))

+P

-If the acronym is not widely used, the first time it occurs, write its full name in Spanish in normal font followed in parentheses by the English acronym.
+• If the acronym is not widely used, the first time it occurs, write its full name in Spanish in normal font followed in parentheses by the English acronym.
 If there would be a need to spell the full name in English the first time the acronym appears in order to make it clear to the reader, spell the full name in Spanish in normal font followed in parentheses by the acronym and its full spelling in English in italics.

-en-US source Spanish for Spain This policy setting controls whether Excel can exchange data with other applications that use Dynamic Data Exchange (DDE).
-Esta configuración de directiva controla si Excel puede intercambiar datos con otras aplicaciones que usan Intercambio dinámico de datos (DDE).
+en-US source es-MX target Esta configuración de directiva controla si Excel puede intercambiar datos con otras aplicaciones que usan Intercambio dinámico de datos (DDE).
+This policy setting controls whether Excel can exchange data with other applications that use Dynamic Data Exchange (DDE).
 OR Esta configuración de directiva controla si Excel puede intercambiar datos con otras aplicaciones que usan Intercambio dinámico de datos (DDE, Dynamic Data Exchange).